antoniospoletojr/Fractal-Explorer/README.md

 - *multithreaded*
 - *basic canvas interations*
 - *history of interations*
-- *choose from a preloaded palette or build your own*
+- *choose from a preloaded palette or build your own with spline interpolation*
-- *different fractal families*
+- *different fractal families: Mandelbrot,Multibrot,Julia,Burning Ship, Newton's*
 - *2 escape-based coloring algorithms (basic and smoothed)*
 - *export the image in different resolutions and supersampling*